 - Older patients: We regularly perform knee replacements on patients in their 80s and 90s with good outcomes.
 Age alone doesn't increase risk; uncontrolled diabetes, heart disease, or severe lung disease do.
 If you're healthy enough to walk around your neighborhood, you're likely healthy enough for surgery.

-- Younger patients: Modern prostheses last 25 to 30 years.
-A person who has surgery at 55 is unlikely to need revision before 80—and by then, implant technology will be even better.
+- Younger patients: Implant longevity varies.
+Younger patients should discuss wear, follow-up, and the possibility of revision surgery over their lifetime.
 We also use robotic surgical guidance (CORI) to maximize precision and longevity, especially in younger patients where preserving bone is important for future revision if needed.

 - Quality of life matters at any age: Whether you're 45 or 85, decades of chronic pain and limited mobility are a heavy burden.
 Surgery that eliminates pain and restores function is worth considering at any age.